macapakaz/model-server/code explanation.md

 - NumPy is a library that adds support for large, multi-dimensional arrays, matrices and high-level mathematical functions
 - ceil and floor round up and down to the nearest integer number respectively.
 - graph_objects is a hierarchy of Python classes.
 The primary classes are Figure and ipywidgets which represent entire figures and their attributes can be changed using Python functions.
 Documentation [here](https://plotly.com/python/graph-objects/)
 - ModelResult is a class that has an initiator function and get function.
+Within the ModelResult class template, there are three variables: `rid` (stored as a string), `rtype` (stored as a string whose default is "generic") and `result_data` (a dictionary containing string keys and values which can be of any type).
 The `@typechecked` decorator adds extra functionality to the ModelResult class by automatically type-checking the yields and sends of returned generators.

 ```python
 def population_format(num,dp=0):